jim-easterbrook/Photini/src/doc/other/installation.rst

 =============================  =================  ============================  =================

 [1] PyQt_, PySide2_, and PySide6_ are Python interfaces to the Qt GUI framework.
-Photini version 2020.12.0 and later can use either PyQt or PySide2, and Photini version 2021.11.0 and later can also use PySide6, so you can install whichever one you prefer.
+Photini can use any of them, so you can install whichever one you prefer that is available for your operating system.
 If more than one of them is installed you can choose which one Photini uses by editing its :ref:`configuration file <configuration-pyqt>`.

 [2] Photini needs the Python version of either QtWebEngine_ or QtWebKit_.